Spring Garden Revival

 Professional Soil Testing & Nutrient Assessment Requirements for Bourne’s Glacial Till & Rocky Upland Soils

 Soil testing is mandatory for responsible nutrient management in Bourne’s glacial till and rocky upland soils.
-Residents and professionals should submit samples to the UMass Soil & Plant Nutrient Testing Lab for comprehensive analysis (pH, N, P, K, organic matter, micronutrients).
-Bourne’s soils are typically acidic (pH 5.5–6.5); lime applications (dolomitic, 50–100 lbs per 1,000 sq ft) are recommended to raise pH to the 6.0–7.0 range for cool-season grasses.
-The USDA Web Soil Survey identifies local soils as glacial till, marine clay, and urban fill, with organic matter often 2–4% (target 4–6%).
-Develop a written nutrient management plan based on soil test results, following UMass Extension recommendations (0.75–1.0 lb N per 1,000 sq ft per application, max 3–4 lbs N annually).
-Adjust for site-specific factors such as shade (reduce N by 25–30%), traffic, and compaction.
+The UMass Soil & Plant Nutrient Testing Lab provides comprehensive analysis, including pH (typically 5.5–6.5), organic matter (2–4%), and macro/micronutrients.
+Lime applications (dolomitic, 50–100 lbs per 1,000 sq ft) are often needed to raise pH to the target 6.0–7.0 for cool-season grasses.
+Use the USDA Web Soil Survey to identify drainage and compaction issues.
+Develop a written nutrient plan based on test results, following UMass Extension recommendations (0.75–1.0 lb N per 1,000 sq ft per application, max 3–4 lbs N annually).
+Adjust for site-specific factors like shade (reduce N by 25–30%) and traffic (increase K for high-traffic areas).

 Massachusetts Fertilizer Regulations & Professional Licensing Requirements for Bourne

-Fertilizer use in Bourne is governed by Massachusetts General Laws and local ordinances, with special attention to phosphorus restrictions in coastal and watershed communities.
-Phosphorus is prohibited except for new lawns or documented soil deficiency (<30 ppm).
-Nitrogen applications should not exceed 0.9–1.0 lb N per 1,000 sq ft per application, aligning with watershed protection and MS4 compliance.
-Commercial applicators must hold MA Department of Agricultural Resources (MDAR) Category 36 licensing, complete specialized training, and register their business with Bourne.
-Maintain detailed records of all applications, including product, rates, weather, and soil test results.
-Commercial operators should carry at least $1M general liability insurance, environmental impairment coverage, and workers’ compensation.
-For more information, consult the Massachusetts Department of Agricultural Resources
+Bourne follows Massachusetts General Laws and often enforces stricter local ordinances, especially regarding phosphorus near coastal and watershed areas.
+Phosphorus is prohibited except for new lawns or documented deficiency (soil P <30 ppm).
+Nitrogen applications should not exceed 0.9–1.0 lb N per 1,000 sq ft per application.
+Commercial applicators must hold MA Department of Agricultural Resources (MDAR) Category 36 licenses, complete specialized training, and maintain business registration with Bourne.
+Detailed records of applications, weather, and soil test results are required for compliance and liability.
+Commercial operators should carry at least $1M general liability insurance and environmental impairment coverage.

 Bourne Conservation Commission Requirements for Fertilizer Application Near Wetlands & Protected Areas

-Fertilizer application near wetlands and protected areas in Bourne is regulated under the Wetlands Protection Act (M.G.L. c.
+Fertilizer use near wetlands and protected areas in Bourne is regulated under the Wetlands Protection Act (M.G.L. c.
 131, § 40).
-Permits or notifications are required for work within 25–100 feet of wetlands or streams.
+Permits or notifications are required for applications within 25–100 feet of wetlands or streams.
 No-fertilizer buffer strips are mandatory, and organic-only products are recommended in sensitive zones.
 Protect groundwater and surface water by preventing nutrient runoff, especially near public water supply wells.
 Always use proper application techniques—avoid impervious surfaces, sweep granules back onto turf, and never hose into storm drains.
-Schedule applications with a minimum 24–48 hour rain-free window, using National Weather Service forecasts.
-For guidance, contact the Bourne Conservation Commission
+Schedule applications with at least a 24–48 hour rain-free window, using National Weather Service forecasts.
+Protect pollinators by avoiding applications during peak flowering and steering clear of combination products with insecticides.

 Official Website: Bourne Conservation Department